 We proudly offer the bios of our accomplished teachers.

-Max Adams has worked on multiple produced feature film projects including Excess Baggage, The Ladykillers, and One for the Money.
-She is the recipient of a Nicholl Fellowship in Screenwriting from The Academy of Motion Pictures Arts & Sciences and of Austin Film Festival's feature film screenwriting award.
+Max Adams has written scripts for Columbia, Sony, Tri-Star, Hollywood Pictures, Touchstone, Walt Disney Studios, and Universal.
 She is the author of The New Screenwriter’s Survival Guide (Academy of Film Writing).
-She has lectured at The Academy of Motion Pictures Arts & Sciences, Austin Film Festival, Film Arts Foundation, USC, and the New York Film Academy.
-She holds a BFA in Film from the University of Utah.
+She has served as a WGA west mentor; lectured at the Academy of Motion Pictures Arts & Sciences, Film Arts Foundation, and USC; and taught at the University of Utah and the New York Film Academy.
+She holds a BFA from the University of Utah.

-wrote the feature screenplay One Crash, Thee Accidents, published in Scenario magazine.
-His screenplays have won the NYU Waldo Salt Screenwriting Award, the Lew Wasserman Award for Best Comedy, and the National Student Screenplay Competition, and he was chosen for a fellowship by the American Film Institute.
+Jason Greiff wrote the feature screenplay The Godparents, which was developed with Universal Studios and Marc Platt Productions.
+He has produced credits in children’s animation in China and Portugal, and has helped develop shows for Disney Asia and China’s largest media company CCTV.
+His screenplays have won the Waldo Salt Screenwriting Award, the Lew Wasserman Award for Best Comedy, and a national competition sponsored by the Writers Guild of America.
 He authored the chapter on Tone/Theme in Gotham’s book Writing Movies (Bloomsbury USA).
-He has taught at NYU and Dartmouth College.
-He holds a BA from SUNY Purchase and an MFA in Dramatic Writing from NYU.
+He has taught at NYU.
+He holds a BA from SUNY Purchase and an MFA in Dramatic Writing from NYU/Tisch.

 Tommy Jenkins wrote the short film "Come Back to the Five and Dime Buster Keaton, Buster Keaton," which won Best Comedy at the Polo Ralph Lauren/New Line Columbia Film Festival, and his short film "Obit" has been screened at several film festivals.
 He authored a chapter on Plot in Gotham's book Writing Movies (Bloomsbury USA), and he is the author of Movie Trivia Quiz Book and The TV Trivia Book (Barnes & Noble).
-He has taught at Columbia University.
+He is also the author of the graphic novel Drawing the Vote (Abrams ComicArts).
+He has taught at Columbia University and Louisburg College.
 He holds a BA from UNC at Chapel Hill and an MFA in Film from Columbia University.

-wrote the animated feature film Baldy Heights (Bleiberg Entertainment/Pitchipoy Productions), and the TV drama In the Prime of Her Life, which aired on Israel’s public broadcasting station.
+Lisa Namdar Kaufman wrote the animated feature film Baldy Heights (Bleiberg Entertainment/Pitchipoy Productions), and the TV drama In the Prime of Her Life, which aired on Israel’s public broadcasting station.
 She has written short films that have been shown at festivals around the world, from the Cannes International Film Festival to the Hong Kong Jewish Film Festival.
-She has served as story editor on TV shows in development with Sony, ABC, and Happy Madison.
+She has served as story editor on the documentary film 8000 Paper Clips and TV shows in development with Sony, ABC, and Happy Madison.
 She has taught at Columbia University and the New York Independent Film Workshop.
 She holds a BA from Brown University and an MFA in Film from Columbia University.

-is the writer and director of the feature film Evil Alive and the short films “Shake Things Up,” “Popcorn,” “Skewed,” “Hand Off,” “Big Decisions,” and “Bad Connection.”
+Jeremy Wechter is the writer and director of the feature film e-Demon, and the short films “Shake Things Up,” “Popcorn,” “Skewed,” “Hand Off,” “Big Decisions,” and “Bad Connection.”
 He has directed numerous commercials, and written and directed numerous plays, including the Off-Broadway musical Little House on the Ferry, and he served as artistic director for Directors ‘n’ Actors Collaborative.
-He has taught at the New York Film Academy, 3rd Ward Art Center, and The Cinema School.
-He holds a BA from NYU.
+He has taught at the New York Film Academy, 3rd Ward Art Center, and the New York Conservatory for Dramatic Arts.
+He holds a BFA from NYU.

-Paul Zimmerman wrote the feature screenplay, A Modern Affair (distributed by Tara Releasing and In Pictures, video by Columbia Tri-Star).
-He served as screenwriter-in-residence for Tribe Pictures, and has written screenplays for JEM Entertainment and Primusfilms.
-His one-person play, Reno, was presented in New York City at the West Bank Cafe, Under Acme, The Tweed Ensemble Festival of New Works, and at several other colleges and performance spaces nationwide.
-He authored the chapter on Character in Gotham's book Writing Movies (Bloomsbury USA).
-He received a playwriting grant from the New York Public Theatre and has taught at Hofstra University.
+Paul Zimmerman wrote the feature screenplay A Modern Affair (Columbia Tri-Star).
+He served as screenwriter-in-residence for Tribe Pictures, has written screenplays for JEM Entertainment and Primusfilms, and he authored the chapter on Character in Gotham's book Writing Movies (Bloomsbury USA).
+His play Pigs and Bugs was originally presented at the Eugene O'Neill Theatre Festival, and his one-person play Reno was presented in New York City at the West Bank Cafe among other venues.
+He has published fiction in Confrontation Magazine.
+He has taught at Hofstra University and St. John's University.
 Paul holds a BA from Bennington College and an MFA in Playwriting from Yale.